kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 This area is used to provide summarized feedback on activity and running tasks in the current Frama-C session.
-In case of errors, warnings or special events, messages are raised from the status bar and may provides you with quick links to relevant components.
+In case of errors, warnings or special events, messages are raised from the status bar and may provide you with quick links to relevant components.
 Docked components are also accessible from the status bar.

 ## The Console {#ivette-console}